ShaznaSalman/ShaznaSalman/README.md

 ---
 ### What I'm Working On

-- 🔭 I’m currently working on a personal project to build a web application for tracking and managing university assignments and deadlines.
+- 🔭 I’m currently working on a personal project to build a web application for food recipes around the world.

 ### What I'm Learning

-- 🌱 I’m currently learning about APIs with Node.js, Express.js, and MongoDB.
-It's an exciting journey into building robust backend systems.
+- 🌱 I’m currently learning about AI technology,IOT,robotics and currently engaged in their development.

 ### Collaboration Opportunities

-- 👯 I’m looking to collaborate on coding projects related to education technology or web development.
-If you have similar interests, feel free to reach out!
+- 👯 I'm eager to collaborate on projects related to exciting domains such as mobile app development, data science, artificial intelligence, and beyond.
+If you're interested in exploring these areas or have any other innovative ideas, feel free to reach out.

 <h3 align="center">My Statistics:</h3>
 <p align="center">